cvalenzuela/NOC_Intelligence-Learning/assignment2/README.md

 Issues
 ------
 A small image of 40x40 pixels has an array length of 6400 elements using a pixel density of 1.
 This current approach will never arrive to the solution (lesson learned the hard way!).
 The fittest gene got only to a 0.09% fitness rate.
 Large populations can increase the fitness but will slow down the whole process.
+A couple of works around can be to use simpler black/white images or to create much more smaller images.

 A better approach would be to consider [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) technique to simplify the size of the array to match.
 By overlapping polygons of various colors and transparencies insted of using all the pixels.
 This types of techniques to solve a similar problem can be found [here](http://alteredqualia.com/visualization/evolve/) and [here](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/).
 Although to get a good results using this approach it can take [(as describe here)](http://alteredqualia.com/visualization/evolve/):